This guide is intended to provide instructions on how to interact with and use the VALD External HumanTrak API.

 If you would like to know which test types and metrics to expect from the External HumanTrak API, you may query this URL before syncing data.

-URL /v2/tests-by-modified-date
+URL: /v2/tests-by-modified-date

 Path Parameters